-The following general recommendations and requirements should be taken into account when traveling to Nicaragua, and during your visit.
+The following general recommendations and requirements should be considered when traveling to Nicaragua.

 Source of information

-The entry requirements for nationals and foreigners, and actions to take in case of presenting symptoms of Covid-19 upon entry are established in Ministerial Resolution, number 346-2020 and a press release of MINSA of July 17th, 2020.
+The entry requirements for nationals and foreigners, and actions to take in case of presenting symptoms of Covid-19 upon entry are established in Ministerial Resolution, number 309-2022 of June 16th, 2022.

 Requirements for entering the country

 Travelers will not have to present a negative COVID-19 test for entry as long as they can provide physical- or digital proof of at least 2 (two) doses or complete vaccination scheme endorsed by the WHO, equal to or greater than 14 days after the last dose.